-- U.S.Embassy staff will issue the necessary travel documents.
-These documents allow travel to the United States and request parole from a CBP officer at a port of entry.
-CBP will review the documents and, assuming all is in order, can decide to parole you into the United States in their discretion for 3 years.
+- U.S. embassy staff will issue the necessary travel documents.
+These documents allow beneficiaries to travel to the United States and request parole from a CBP officer at a port of entry.
+CBP will review the documents and, assuming all is in order, can decide to parole you into the United States in their discretion for three years;

 If travel is not approved: